Housing

 Refugees are entitled to Basic Care during the first 4 months after recognition of their status.[1]
 After this period, they have access to the general welfare system and can obtain basic care and social assistance similarly to any other Austrian citizen.
 There are in general no longer stay options or other specialised accommodation for vulnerable groups or young people who have recently turned 18.
 Beneficiaries of subsidiary protection have no temporal limit on receiving Basic Care but are excluded from the general welfare system.
 No preconditions for receiving Basic Care are applied.

-Basic Care consists of organised accommodation in inns, boarding houses, reception centres of NGOs or of the respective federal province, or a rent subsidy when an asylum seeker rents a flat themselves.
+Basic Care consists of organised accommodation in inns, boarding houses, reception centres of NGOs or of the respective federal province, or a rent subsidy when an asylum applicant rents a flat themselves.
 The prevailing form of Basic Care is organised accommodation, except for Vienna where private accommodation prevails (see Reception Conditions: Forms and Levels).

-Beneficiaries of international protection in Basic Care: 31 December 2023
+Beneficiaries of international protection in Basic Care: 31 December 2024

 Province / Federal centre Refugee status Subsidiary protection Total